 Geriatric Oncology: What Do Radiation Oncologists Need to Know - 2020 Annual Meeting

-In this interactive course, four expert speakers will fulfill the above educational needs by: 1) Highlighting ways in which older adults differ from younger healthier patients, and how they are under-represented in standard setting trials.
+In this course, four expert speakers will fulfill the above educational needs by: 1) Highlighting ways in which older adults differ from younger healthier patients, and how they are under-represented in standard setting trials.
 2) Describing how objective clinical and radiologic findings including sarcopenia may impact treatment outcomes.
 3) Detailing how geriatric assessment tools can be used to improve patient care.
 4) Educating physicians and nurses on how to implement these screening tools into their own clinics, and giving specific examples of how the Geriatric Assessment impacted treatment choices within a radiation oncology clinic.

 The activity is designed to meet the interests of radiation oncologists, medical oncologists, surgeons, nurses, and radiation oncology residents.